0Nom4D/mdCreator/README.md

 where
     range is the size of the title to add to the README: 1 is the biggest, 3 is the smallest
 ```

+**For more informations about configuration file, please check the [mdCreator wiki](https://github.com/0Nom4D/mdCreator/wiki/Configuration-File)!**

 ### Coding Style